 Chase is known for its valuable "Ultimate Rewards" points program and for the "5/24 rule," an unofficial policy where they typically won't approve applicants who have opened five or more personal credit cards (from any issuer) in the past 24 months.

 To apply for the Chase Freedom Unlimited®, you will need to access the official offer through our detailed review.
-Due to our partnership agreements, the application link for the Chase Freedom Unlimited® is exclusively available within our article "Chase Freedom Unlimited® Credit Card".
+Due to our partnership agreements, the application link for the Chase Freedom Unlimited® is exclusively available within our review "Chase Freedom Unlimited® Review: $0 Annual Fee and Strong Cash Back Rewards".
 This is the only way to view and access this specific offer from our site.

 Due to the nature of our affiliate partnership, we cannot display the offer or application directly on our site.
 Instead, we are required to redirect you to an official third-party site to complete your application.
 This is the necessary path for us to refer you and receive a commission, at no extra cost to you.